mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

 ### Project data

 At the beginning of each unit, you will be handed a messy data set.
 It is a rare thing to find a perfectly structured and organized set of data in the wild.
 A major component of your work during each unit will involve turning this data into something usable for visualization or other types of analysis.
 "Usable," of course, depends on the nature of your project.
 Ideally, a clean and well-structured data set can serve a variety of uses AND live beyond specific tools or visualization trends.

-Specs:

-* Due Tuesday 11/7 by 2:30pm.
+** Due Tuesday, November 6, 2018 at 2:45pm**

+* 1 point for assignment delivery
+	* on time
+	* saved in Box.
-* Submit your data set in a zipped folder via Box.
+* 1 point for a zipped folder with your modified/cleaned data set in ```.csv``` or ```.xlsx``` format.
-* Include the data you modified in .csv or .xlsx form.
-* Include a text file titled "data-assessment-DATE.txt" with the results of our in-class activity \(Unit 2 / Activity 3\).
+* 1 point for a text file title "data-assessment-DATE.txt" with the results of our in-class activity \(Unit 2 / Activity 3\).
-* Include a text file titled "data-cleanup-DATE.txt" with a list of the modifications you made to your data set.
+* 2 points for a text file titled "data-cleanup-DATE.txt" with a list of the modifications you made to your data set.
 Those modifications could include:
 	* All fields should be standardized to the most appropriate data type \(Date, String, etc.\)
 	* Separation into multiple csv files for more specific analysis.
 	* Any approaches for standardizing the content of the fields \(LastName, FirstName or First, Last; separating or combining fields\).

-  * List of cleanup steps taken in OpenRefine or Excel.
+	* A list of cleanup steps taken in OpenRefine or Excel.

 ### Project visualization